 Braille Signage is located throughout the building.

 There is level access to the Harlequin at the main entrance, with automatic doors leading to the foyer.
-Lift access is available to all floors.
-There is an external lift to access the main entrance if coming from street or basement car park level.
+Lift access is available on all floors.
+There is an external lift to access the main entrance from the street or basement car park level.

-There are several seats that can be accessed without using steps in both the auditorium and the cinema.
-If you wish to book one of these seats, please contact the Box Office.
+Several seats can be accessed without using steps in the auditorium and cinema.
+Wheelchair-accessible seats for both the auditorium and the Cinema are in row A (row AA in the auditorium does not offer step-free access).
+If you wish to book one of these seats, please contact our friendly Box Office Team.